To arrange before departure

 - Are you unsure if you speak a language well enough?
 The Academic Language Centre offers online tests to determine your level.

-- A great way to improve your language skills is to travel to your destination early and follow a language course there.
+- A great way to improve your language skills is to travel to your destination early and follow a language course there, time permitting.
 Alternatively, you can follow a language course at the Academic Language Centre.

 - Check with your health insurance provider whether you are fully covered for your period of study abroad, or whether top-up insurance is required.
 Be aware that some countries require you to take out local health insurance.

-- Consider taking out travel and cancellation insurance to cover, for example, luggage, additional health costs, legal aid and liability.
+- Take out travel and cancellation insurance to cover, for example, luggage, additional health costs, legal aid and liability.
 AON Student Insurance is a good example.

 - Find out if your insurance company has an emergency phone number.
 If so, keep it somewhere handy.